jepa/ubcdown/README.md

 While writing, you should `git commit` your work frequently, after every major activity on your thesis.
 For example, every few paragraphs or section of text, and after major step of analysis development.
 You should `git push` at the end of each work session before you leave your computer or change task.
 For gentle novice-friendly guide to getting starting with using Git with R and RStudio, see <http://happygitwithr.com/>.

 The main script of your thesis is the `main_script.Rmd` file.
 This file calls all other sections and builds the final PDF.
 Note that there are some *few* parts of this script that need modification (e.g., Chapter titles).
-The "general" disseration sections (e.g., abstract, acknowledgements, introduction), that is, those that are not data chapters, can be found in the `Sections` folder.
+The "general" dissertation sections (e.g., abstract, acknowledgements, introduction), that is, those that are not data chapters, can be found in the `Sections` folder.
 Each Data chapter is called with the `knitr::knit_child` function (see below).

 #### Organizing with `knitr::knit_child`

 You can certainly use the same project to house all of the data and code for each of your chapters (and if your analysis runs fast enough you could of course simply do all of your analysis and writing for a chapter in the .Rmd for that chapter).
 In my experience, I had one R-project *per* chapter which I then knitted together for the final dissertation.
-Here is an explanation, copied directly from Dan Ovando of `gauchodown`, as I conuld't to better:
+Here is an explanation, copied directly from Dan Ovando of `gauchodown`, as I couldn't to better:

 *My dissertation had three chapters.
 For each chapter, I created a separate RStudio project and folder on my computer, call it "~/PhD/zissou" (I nickname all my projects).
 Inside that folder I stored the data, code, and paper .Rmd for the `zissou` chapter.
 When I wanted to actually knit the dissertation, rather than copy-and-pasting all the required results or data from `zissou` over to my `dissertation` folder, I simply used `knit_child` (and some voodoo in the chunk options).*